Nadal outlasts teen Alcaraz in 3 sets to go 20-0 on year

 Fritz ended No. 7 seed Andrey Rublev’s 13-match winning streak with a 7-5, 6-4 victory in the other semifinal.
 The Russian had won 13 consecutive matches since Feb.
 14, including back-to-back titles at Marseille and Dubai.

+”Rafa has thousand lives,” Alcaraz said. ”If he’s down, he’s able to play at a great level in the tough moments.”

+Alcaraz hit 39 winners to 20 for Nadal.
+The teen saved 15 of the 20 break points he faced through the first two sets, but couldn’t stop the net-rushing Nadal who broke him to go up 4-3.

-After holding to go up 4-3 in the third, Nadal called for a trainer, who appeared to give the soon-to-be 36-year-old star a chiropractic adjustment.
+That’s when Nadal called for a trainer, who appeared to give the soon-to-be 36-year-old star an adjustment.
+Nadal said he was feeling pain in his left chest.

+Ranked 19th in the world, Alcaraz outdueled Nadal in a second set that featured five service breaks, including four in a row.

+Tied 4-all, Alcaraz broke Nadal in a game that lasted 19 minutes, 42 seconds.
+Nadal’s errant forehand gave Alcaraz the advantage on the seventh break point of the game.
+The teenager tossed up a topspin lob near the baseline that Nadal could not catch up to and Alcaraz led 5-4.
+He served out the set, 6-4.

 In the first semifinal, Fritz came out strongly in front of a supportive crowd at the tournament where he’s been coming since he was a kid from his home near San Diego.
 He served a love game to open the match and then promptly broke Rublev and held again for a 3-0 lead.